minetest/contentdb/app/flatpages/help/featured.md

 * SHOULD: The writing style of all item names is grammatical and consistent.
 * SHOULD: Descriptions of things convey useful and meaningful information (if applicable).
 * CAN: Text is written in clear and (if possible) simple language.
-* CAN: Very technical language is avoided (unless hackers are the audience).
-* CAN: Game is translatable.